liquidctl/liquidctl/README.md

 cd liquidctl
 ```

-Optionally set up a [virtual environment][Creating a virtual environment].
+Optionally, set up a [virtual environment][Creating a virtual environment].

-Next, and if the necessary Python build, test and runtime libraries are not
+Finally, if the necessary Python build, test and runtime libraries are not
 already installed on the environment (virtual or global), manually install
 them: